His-grace-software/webcast/README.md

 - Move the folder to localhost
 - create a database name in xampp mysql with 'dclmwebcastdb'
 - Import the databse file from the database folder 'db'
-- Usign localhost navigate usig the url to dclm_webcast
+- Using localhost navigate to the url to dclm_webcast
+- Use "root" as database username and "" as password to login to the database
 - Get atleast 4 videos and paste them in the video folder which is inside the assets folder
 - Name each of the video with the following name: vid1, vid2, vid3, vid4 respectively